 To borrow a phrase from Du Bois, a black character in Britain’s folk canon is not a “co-worker in the kingdom of culture.”

-Mirroring aspects of minstrelsy performance, which did explore the theme of abolition (see Olusaga’s account in Black and British), and social sentiment of the time, in the five days Morrison spent researching the archive, she found a similar number of abolitionist songs to songs with “frankly racist material.”
+Mirroring aspects of minstrelsy performance, which did explore the theme of abolition (see Olusoga’s account in Black and British), and social sentiment of the time, in the five days Morrison spent researching the archive, she found a similar number of abolitionist songs to songs with “frankly racist material.”

 Black history and culture – despite stretching back throughout British history to the earliest Roman records – to this day, is often seen as separate to a nationwide, shared history and culture.
-Olusaga talks of the perpetuated notion that “black British history is exclusively a history of black settlement in Britain, rather than a global story of Britain’s interaction with Africans on three continents.”
+Olusoga talks of the perpetuated notion that “black British history is exclusively a history of black settlement in Britain, rather than a global story of Britain’s interaction with Africans on three continents.”